Tomo-74/CS-221/CircuitTracer/README.txt

  requirements?
 What was the testing strategy?
 What kinds of tests were run?
  Can your program handle bad input?
 Is your program  idiot-proof?
 How do you know?
 What are the known issues / bugs remaining in your program?

+ During development, I made a main method in the CircuitBoard class itself to debug my exception handling code and better identify where invalid files weren't being caught.
+This allowed me to fine tune my program to catch all invalid file types.

 DISCUSSION: